vedantvakharia/Jarvis/source/content/CIEF/CIEF Overview.md

 #### Cultural and Linguistic Negotiations
 - Narayan, like Anand and Rao, adopted Western novel genres to express their cultural, spatial, and experiential perspectives.
-- He was "first championed by Graham green".
+- He was first championed by Graham Greene.
-- He notably **employed the English language and English literary conventions to map the social life of the imaginary Malgudi**.
+- He notably employed the English language and English literary conventions to map the social life of the imaginary Malgudi.
 - He, Anand, Rao, and Desani collectively **indigenized English**, imbuing it with Indian rhythms and idioms.
 - Narayan's writing brought the "small town chatter, the rituals and superstitions" of India vividly to life, which had previously been confined to colonial caricatures.